shrpnsld/workspace/README.md

 Use quotes for `|`, `;`, `&&` and `||` inside `<commands>` for `foreach`.

-If any `<command>` in `git` or `foreach` failes during run, the script will prompt to open that project in bash to deal with issue manually.
+If any `<command>` in `git` or `foreach` failes during run, the script will prompt to open that project in shell to deal with issue manually.